 “At some point, while I was still on the article’s first page, the young man hopped into the doctor’s office.
 I kept reading.
 He would need stitches for sure.
 The receptionist kept typing.
 It occurred to me this would be the perfect gig to write your novel.
 Answer the phone, greet the sick and wounded, then block it all out and keep typing.”

 In the spring of 1994, I was sitting in a doctor’s office surveying the magazines neatly stacked on a table next to me.
 It was a Saturday morning and my three-year-old daughter was home with her father.
-The doctor’s waiting room was as drab as they get in Australia: ‘hard-wearing’ carpet (a euphemism for ugly) and a nondescript wall color plastered with the usual assortment of posters about dangerous freckles, immunization, smoking and the like.
+The doctor’s waiting room was as drab as they get in Australia: ‘hard-wearing’ carpet (a euphemism for ugly) and grey walls plastered with the usual assortment of posters about dangerous freckles, immunization, smoking and the like.

-In Australia, doctors are not the same money-spinners that they are in the U.S., so your average suburban GP’s office, and especially one in an older neighborhood in Canberra, the nation’s capitol, would be compact, drab, and definitely not the place you would expect a life-changing experience to occur.
+In Australia, doctors are not the same money-spinners they are in the U.S., so your average suburban GP’s office, and especially one in an older neighborhood in Canberra, the nation’s capitol, would be drab, uninspiring, and not where you would expect a life-changing experience to occur.

 As I sat there waiting to be called into the doctor’s office, the elderly receptionist typed away at a solid pace, looking down narrow reading glasses at the typewriter.
 She was entirely uninterested in me, or the young man with what looked like a hastily bandaged foot, leaking blood along one side.
 The amount of bright red blood was alarming.